verronpro/blog/_posts/2024-10-01-monthly-topic-resolver-safety-and-exception-strategies.md

 But what happens when the data is missing?
 What if `customer.photo` is `null`, or the `invoice` object itself is absent?
 In a solo-maintained project serving large enterprises, these "edge cases" are actually the norm.
 Unpredictable failures lead to broken documents, midnight support threads, and lost trust.

 To address this, we've refined the inner workings of Office‑stamper to move from "accidental" error handling to an explicit, strategy-based architecture.
+This continues the "Make Implicit Explicit" journey we started in 2023 when we [removed Lombok and clarified our API contracts](/office-stamper/2023/08/15/monthly-commit-remove-lombok-and-clarify-contract.html).

 ## Principles for Safe Resolvers